 The Future of Music

-The 2018 Music Policy Forum Summit is centered on four primary topics.
-These central themes reflect the issues that are the most pressing to the industry.
+The 2018 Music Policy Forum Summit was centered on four primary topics.
+These central themes reflected the issues that were the most pressing to the industry.

 The Future is...Access